-- Moreover, companies failing to comply are liable to prosecution, if convicted, and default fines up to 50,000 HKD each breach and 1,000 HKD daily fine.
+- Moreover, companies failing to comply are liable to prosecution, if convicted, and default fines up to HKD 50,000 for each breach and HKD 1,000 daily fine.

 - Filing profits tax return (PTR) with its audited accounts.

-A tax computation illustrating how assessable profits or adjusted losses has been calculated.
+- A tax computation illustrating how assessable profits or adjusted losses have been calculated.